microsoft/azure-health-data-services-toolkit/docs/concepts.md

 - Acquire additional information to make decisions.
 - Output information to Azure services.

+A custom operation is the business goal that you're trying to accomplish with this SDK, and a pipeline is the implementation of this custom operation.

 ## Definitions

 - **Operation Context**: Common object passed between components of a pipeline containing the request and response.